Battle of Wei River: Han invasion

-Han Xin finished raising and training his new army within only a few months, but Liu Bang also sent the noted diplomat Li Yiji (酈食其) to persuade the king of Qi, Tian Guang, to switch his allegiance to the Han faction.
+Han Xin finished raising and training his new army within only a few months, but Liu Bang also sent the noted diplomat Li Yiji to persuade the king of Qi, Tian Guang, to switch his allegiance to the Han faction.
 Liu Bang did so without informing Han Xin, but Han Xin learned through unofficial channels that Li Yiji was visiting Tian Guang and had persuaded the king to side with Liu Bang.
-Han Xin's advisor Kuai Tong convinced him to invade Qi anyway, since that was the order he had received from Liu Bang, and, so Kuai argued, it was unjust that Li Yiji should steal Han Xin's conquest from him with clever words.
+Han Xin's advisor Kuai Che (蒯徹) convinced him to invade Qi anyway, since that was the order he had received from Liu Bang, and, so Kuai argued, it was unjust that Li Yiji should steal Han Xin's conquest from him with clever words.

 In October Han Xin crossed into Qi, and surprised and defeated the Qi army at Lixia.
 Tian Guang believed that Li Yiji had deceived him and had him cooked alive.
 Meanwhile, Han Xin marched straight for Qi’s capital Linzi and took control of the city.
 Fleeing, Tian Guang called upon Xiang Yu for help.
 Xiang Yu realized the gravity of the situation, and he acted quicker to counter Han Xin than he ever had before.
 Previously Xiang Yu had sent forces to contest Han Xin's conquest of the State of Zhao, but this time he immediately sent his best general, Long Ju, with a very large army, to combine with the royal army of Qi.